open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 If you don't have proper documentation, people don't have a good starting point where they can jump in the development.

 Within the forum, you can  see a lot of people who are interacting and making questions because they replicate the components by themselves.

+We had a telegram channel where we had ad hoc communication.
+We built up a GitHub repository where we had issue-based coordination.
+We had weekly meetings at a Fab Lab
 {{< /card2 >}}

 > Would you do this from different locations?